nih-niddk-mbs/StochasticGene.jl/README.md

 The data is fit using the function `run_mh(data,model,options,nchains)` (which runs a Metropolis-Hastings MCMC algorithm), where `data`, `model`, and `options` are structures (Julia types) constructed by `fit` and returned. `nchains` is the number of MCMC chains, each running on a separate processor.
 The three structures `fits`, `stats`, and `measures` (returned by `run_mh` and `fit`, give the fit results (Bayesian posteriors) and measures of the quality of the fit and are also saved to the folder "./results/HCT116_test", which is specified by the `resultfolder` argument.

 During the run, the `fit` function prints out some of the information in fits, stats, and measures structures. `fit` will look for previous results in the folder specified by the argument `infolder` as an initial condition to start the MCMC run.
 In this case, there were no previous runs and thus the default was used, which is the priors of the parameters.
 In this run three rates were fit (set by argument `fittedparams`); the median of the posterior and the maximum likelihood parameters of the resulting fits are printed.
 The run was capped to a maximum of 60 seconds of real time (set by the argument `maxtime`) and `Acceptance` shows that out of 613219 MCMC samples, 325538 were accepted by the MCMC algorithm.
-The positive number `Deviance` is the difference in likelihood between a perfect fit and the resulting fit (for histograms only). `rhat` is a measure of MCMC convergence with 1 being ideal.
+The positive number `Deviance` is the difference in likelihood between a perfect fit and the resulting fit (for histograms only). `rhat` is a measure of MCMC convergence.
+It is always larger than 1 with 1 being ideal.

 The two state telegraph model has 4 transition rates, which are stored in a single vector.
 The order is 1) G state transitions (in the order as specified by the transition vector), 2) eject rate, 3) decay rate.
 For general GRSM models, the order is 1) G state transitions 2) R transitions, 3) S transitions, 4) decay.
 If there is no splicing then the S transitions are left out.
 Not all the rates need to be fitted.
 In the above example, the decay rate is not fitted.
 This is specified by the fittedparams argument (see API).
 The posterior median, mean, standard deviations, and MADs will only be for the fitted params.